Wills, Trusts & Probate

 Charitable Trust

 A charitable trust is a legal arrangement where assets are held and managed to benefit one or more charitable organizations.
-These trusts can provide income to beneficiaries during their lifetime and leave the remainder to charity, or they can be structured to benefit charities immediately.
+There are variations that provide income to named beneficiaries during their lifetimes and leave the remainder to charity, and others that transfer assets directly to a charitable purpose.
+Trusts can be tailored to fit legacy goals and to provide potential tax advantages.
+Properly created charitable trusts include clear instructions for trustees, naming of charitable beneficiaries, and provisions for administration and reporting to comply with legal requirements.

 Donor-Advised Fund